Chabahar Port: History

-A former port named Tis in Chabahar's neighborhood dates back to the Sasanian times, and was known to Ptolemy as "Tesa".
+A former port named Tis in Chabahar's neighborhood dates back to the Sasanian era, and was known to Ptolemy as "Tesa".

-Alberuni wrote that the sea coast of India commences with Tis.
+Al-Biruni wrote that the sea coast of India commences with Tis.
 The Portuguese forces under Afonso de Albuquerque gained control of Chabahar and Tis, staying there until 1621.
 The British, and later the Portuguese in the 17th century entered this region.

-Modern Chabahar dates back to around 1970, when it was declared a municipality, and large port projects were started by order of Mohammad Reza Pahlavi, the Shah of Iran.
+Modern Chabahar dates back to around 1970, when it was declared a municipality, and large port projects were started by the order of Mohammad Reza Pahlavi, the last Shah of Iran.
 The Shah planned to construct a $600 million naval base at Chabahar, mostly employing American companies as contractors.
 The American naval officials held talks with their Iranian counterparts on securing an "option" to operate out of Chabahar in the event of an emergency.
 However, in 1977, the Shah got strapped for cash, caught in a tug of war between the OPEC and western oil companies over oil prices, and the construction of Chabahar base was postponed.
-Soon afterwards, the Shah was overthrown in the 1979 Iranian revolution.
+Soon afterwards, the Shah was overthrown in the 1979 Iranian Revolution.

-After the Iranian revolution, the foreign companies left the projects and Iranian public companies linked to the Ministry of Jahad-e Sazandegi (or jihad for construction) took them over.
+After the Iranian Revolution, foreign companies left the projects and Iranian public companies linked to the Ministry of Jihad of Construction (Jahad-e Sazandegi) took them over.
 The Iran–Iraq War (1980–1988) caused Chabahar to gain in logistical and strategic importance.
-War brought insecurity to the Strait of Hormuz and ships were unable to enter the Persian Gulf.
+The war brought insecurity to the Strait of Hormuz and ships were unable to enter the Persian Gulf.
 Accordingly, Chabahar became a major port during the war.

 The Chabahar port actually contains two separate ports called Shahid Kalantari and Shahid Beheshti.
 Between 1982 and 1983, Iran constructed four 45 meter berths at Shahid Kalantari and four 150 meter berths at Shahid Beheshti.
 Two larger berths, 235 meter and 265 meter meters long, were constructed in 1997 and 2004 respectively.

+In 2013, India approved a cabinet proposal to invest $115 million into the port.

 In August 2017, Indian Union Minister of Ports, Nitin Gadkari, informed at an event in Iran that the civil work at Chabahar port developed by India is complete, and the Indian government is ordering INR 400 crores (US$63 million) worth of mechanised equipment and cranes, and the port will be operational in 2018 to export Indian wheat to Afghanistan. after meeting with Iranian President Hasan Rouhani, he said "now, we are building a railway line in Iran.
 From Chabhar, we can go to Afghanistan, Uzbekistan and Russia."